trademob/imply-platform/README.md

 ### Search

-The recommended way to use this cookbook is through the creation of three Chef roles per **imply** cluster, each mapping an Imply role.
+The recommended way to use this cookbook is through the creation of four Chef roles per Imply cluster, each mapping an Imply role.

 This enables the search by role feature, allowing a simple service discovery.
 The search should be parametrized in attributes: